Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 • Slow pulse and breathing.

-Solanine is contained in the flowers, leaves, and stalks of the eggplant.
+Solanine is contained in the eggplant’s flowers, leaves, and stalk.

 Chocolate

-Chocolate contains a compound called theobromine.
+Chocolate contains theobromine.
 Theobromine, like caffeine, belongs to the class of alkaloids called methylated xanthine.
 This means chocolate will:

 • Stimulate the central nervous system and heart.